Exhibitor Registration is Closed

 COD Biotechnology Club

-The booth activities will include acid-base neutralization detected by natural dyes and indicators, chromatography with water soluble markers, and polymerization with slime or silly putty.
+Learn about chemistry through several hands-on activities, including detecting acid-base neutralization through natural dyes and indicators, chromatography and exploring molecular interaction with slime or silly putty.

 COD Chemistry – Modeling